Print Save

 Who else can attend a parole hearing?

-The applicant may also have an individual present (for example: family member, lawyer, clergy) to provide assistance.
-On some occasions, members of the media or members of the public may attend a hearing as observers if approved by the Board in advance.
+The applicant will attend the hearing by video.
+The applicant may also have an assistant, such as a family member, lawyer, clergy person, or friend.
+If the applicant identifies as Indigenous, they may be assisted by an Elder.
+On some occasions, members of the media or members of the public may attend the hearing as observers if approved by the OPB in advance.

 You will be notified by the CMO if any observer, including the media, will be present.